Convert My Blood Sugar

 Medication and Monitoring

 For people with diagnosed diabetes, medication plays a central role alongside lifestyle.
 Metformin remains the most commonly prescribed first-line medication for Type 2 diabetes.
 Insulin is essential for Type 1 and used in many cases of Type 2 where other medications are insufficient.
-Regular self-monitoring of blood glucose, as recommended by your diabetes team, allows you to understand how food, activity, stress, and medication affect your individual readings.
+Regular self-monitoring of blood glucose, as recommended by your diabetes care team, allows you to understand how food, activity, stress, and medication affect your individual readings.

 Frequently Asked Questions

-Is a blood sugar of 7.0 mmol/L (126 mg/dL) always diabetes?
+Is a blood sugar of 126 mg/dL (7.0 mmol/L) always diabetes?

 What is a normal blood sugar level for a non-diabetic person?